-- 1. Sign Student Contract by 1/29/17. - 2.
+- 1. Sign Student Contract by 1/28/18 at 11:59pm. - 2.
 Class participation is critical, both in terms of completing independent work and engaging in our class community.
-Assigned readings must be completed on time, as they will be the basis for Discussion & Journal Posts, and Assignments. - Satisfactory completion of Discussion Posts, Journal Posts, Assignments, Website Review Forms, and the Final Project is required.
+Assigned readings must be completed on time, as they will be the basis for Discussion & Journal Posts, and Assignments. - 3.
+Satisfactory completion of Discussion Posts, Journal Posts, Assignments, Website Review Forms, and the Final Project is required.
 Grading policies are described below.